FAQ Current Mason Student

 How will my credits transfer?

 The Honors College will evaluate the classes you’ve taken and award appropriate credit.
+The Honors College Planning Form is available to assist you in understanding where you stand in terms of the Honors College requirements and Mason Core requirements.

 • Credit from before Mason.
 After admission, the Honors College will evaluate transfer, AP/ IB, and dual enrollment credits and apply them to relevant requirements in our curriculum.